Cyanilux

 Sometimes Shader Graph can be a bit limited, so it can be useful to edit the generated code to extend what it is possible in graph form.
 For example, adding Stencil operations.
 (It’s also possible to override this on the RenderObjects feature for the URP Forward Renderer.
 That is outside of the scope of this tutorial though, it’s long enough already!)

 Be aware that the code might include multiple SubShaders depending on the targets under the Graph Settings.
 I’ve also seen URP ones convert to two SubShaders, one intended for gles platforms (& using shader model 2) and another for other platforms (using shader model 4.5).
-If you’re editing the code make sure you edit the one being used by your target (or both).
-The gles one seems to not include the DOTS_INSTANCING_ON multi_compile/keyword, so I would assume the reason for separating it into two versions is related to that.
+If you’re editing the code make sure you edit the one being used by your target (or both)

 Thanks for reading! 😊